smashdevcode/tech-academy-introduction-to-typescript/presentation.md

 ## What is JavaScript?

 * Who has done JavaScript development?
+* Who has done TypeScript development?
+ * Who's used VS Code to do JS development?
+ * VS Code leverages TypeScript to make JS dev a great experience
 * Programming language of the web
  * Runs just about anywhere
  * Browser